-Having been married to a veteran, and worked with close friends who faced challenges upon returning from service, Shari is looking forward to answering her passion for helping people, and honored to have the opportunity to provide service for veterans who have sacrificed much through their service.
+Having been married to a veteran, and having worked with close friends who faced challenges upon returning from service, Shari is excited to be answering her passion for helping people, and honored to have the opportunity to provide service for veterans who have sacrificed much through their service.

 Director, Veteran Resources